api-platform/core/Resources/doc/filters.md

 Filters can be combined together: `http://localhost:8000/api/offers?price=10&name=shirt`

-It also possible to filter by relations:
+It also possible to filter on relations:

 ```yaml

 # app/config/services.yml

 services: